alacrity-ai/shipwright-survivors/src/game/boss/BOSS.md

 ## 🧭 Overview

 The Boss subsystem provides a **modular, declarative, and orchestrated framework** for managing boss encounters in *Shipwright Survivors*.
-Each boss is defined by:
+Each boss is composed of:

-- A **static data declaration** in `BossRegistry`
+- A static declaration in `BossRegistry`
-- A dynamically instantiated **ship** loaded from JSON assets
+- A dynamically instantiated `Ship` loaded from a JSON blueprint
+- A per-boss **FSM controller**, derived from `BaseBossAIController`
-- A **cutscene controller** for pre-fight presentation
+- A dedicated **cutscene controller** for pre-fight presentation
-- A combat-specific **finite state machine** (FSM) AI controller
-- A declarative **orchestrator** for sequencing lifecycle phases
+- A high-level **orchestrator** that sequences spawn, intro, combat, and outro phases

-This design is centered around two pillars:
+This system is designed for:

-- **Composability** – Boss logic is constructed from discrete subsystems with clean interfaces.
+- **Composability** – Subsystems operate with clear boundaries and no global coupling
-- **Orchestration** – High-level sequencing (spawn, cutscene, AI, death) is driven declaratively.
+- **Scriptability** – Fight flow is driven by declarative orchestration, not imperative code
+- **Scalability** – New bosses require no architectural rewrites

 ---